On Heegaard Floer minimal knots in sutured manifolds

+Here a homologically non-trivial link is a link $L$ for which $[L]\neq 0\in H_1(S^1\times S^2)$.
+Note that a homologically non-trivial link may have homologically trivial sublinks. $|L\cap (\{*\}\times S^2)|$ indicates the minimal geometric intersection number of $L$ with $\{*\}\times S^2$.
 We defer the definition of the grading $A_{S^2}$ to Section~\ref{sec:review}.
 This result is a version of Martin’s braid detection result for link Floer homology~\cite[Proposition 1.1]{martin2022khovanov}.
-Note that, as a consequence of~\cite[Proposition 9.18]{juhasz2006holomorphic} and~\cite[Theorem 1.4]{juhasz2008floer} , $|L\cap (\{*\}\times S^2)|=1$ if and only if $\rank(\widehat{\HFK}(S^1\times S^2,L))=0$, in which case $L$ is the closure of the spherical $1$ braid, i.e. the core of $0$ surgery on the unknot in $S^3$.
+Note that, as a consequence of~\cite[Proposition 9.18]{juhasz2006holomorphic} and~\cite[Theorem 1.4]{juhasz2008floer}, $|L\cap (\{*\}\times S^2)|=1$ if and only if $\rank(\widehat{\HFK}(S^1\times S^2,L))=0$, in which case $L$ is the closure of the spherical $1$ braid, i.e. the core of $0$ surgery on the unknot in $S^3$.
 The hypothesis that $L$ has irreducible exterior in the statement of Theorem~\ref{thm:sphericalbraiddetection} is again readily removed by appropriate applications of the K\"unneth formula, Equation~(\ref{eq:Kunneth}).

 This paper is organized as follows.
 In Section~\ref{sec:review} we review sutured manifolds and sutured Floer homology and prove some preparatory lemmas.
 Section~\ref{sec:mainthm} is devoted to the proof of the main theorem.
 In Section~\ref{sec:S1S2} we study the link Floer homology of links in $S^1\times S^2$.